EXPERIENCE COUNTS. AND IT MAKES A DIFFERENCE IN RETIREMENT

 – you have to understand the madness.

-Our method was developed by Certified Financial Planners to maximize your retirement options.
+Our method was developed by a Certified Financial Planner™ to maximize your retirement options.

 Blooom is a fiduciary regulated by the SEC.
 Read more about our methods and get started on improving your retirement goals!

 401ks can be intimidating, even scary.
 Too many times we’ve seen people bury their heads in the sand.
 For instance, we’ve seen plenty of young people with almost all of their 401k invested in money markets that are earning virtually zero towards retirement goals.

 COMPANY STOCK BIAS

 Hey, you want to support your company – so you load up on company stock in your 401k.
 Loyalty is great.
 Too much loyalty can be bad.
 Just ask the devoted Enron, Worldcom, or Pan Am employees that had too much company stock in their 401ks.

 Without knowing the exact holdings your 401k funds are invested in, it is pretty hard to get the right mix of stocks and bonds.
 Blooom will solve this riddle for you.

 Sometimes people think they are diversified because they own “a lot of funds”.
 But here is a quick tip for you, diversification doesn’t come with the number of funds you own, but the types and the genetic make up of each fund.